 Taming the Tongue with God’s Strength

-Pray that God would guard your mind from thoughts that lead to words of hurt or chaos.
+Pray that God would guard your mind against thoughts that lead to words of hurt or chaos.
 Offer all the words of the day ahead to Him with praise.

 2. Avoid Complaining